 Waterbury is a larger medium-sized city located in the state of Connecticut.
-With a population of 108,802 people and 28 constituent neighborhoods, Waterbury is the fifth largest community in Connecticut.
+With a population of 113,811 people and 28 constituent neighborhoods, Waterbury is the fifth largest community in Connecticut.
 Much of the housing stock in Waterbury was built prior to World War II, making it one of the older and more historic cities in the country.

 Waterbury is an extremely ethnically-diverse city.
 The people who call Waterbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waterbury residents report their race to be White, followed by Black or African-American.
 Waterbury also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.22% of the city’s residents.
-Important ancestries of people in Waterbury include Irish, French, German, and Polish.
+People of Hispanic or Latino origin account for 36.83% of the city’s residents.
+Important ancestries of people in Waterbury include Italian, Irish, English, French, and Jamaican.

 The most common language spoken in Waterbury is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and Portuguese.